Merced-es/power-list/docs/index.md

 ## Introduction

 Power List is an app designed for the user wanting to make daily progressions toward their goals.
-In a study on the art and science of goal setting done by Dr. Gail Matthews, a psychology professor at the Dominican University in California, she found that you become 42% more likely to achieve your goals and dreams just by writing them down on a regular basis.
+Studies have shown that you become 42% more likely to achieve your goals and dreams just by writing them down on a regular basis.
 Creating a check list with three to five essential tasks to complete every day is what we call a "Power List".
 Any progress is a step in the right direction, and "Power List" will help track your journey to reaching those goals.

-The functionalities of the app include a check list, a notepad, a file uploader and a media library.
+The functionalities of the app include a check list, a file uploader and a media library.
 A check list is essentially what we call the "power list".
-Writing down your goals and having a place to save them is what the notepad.
 The file uploader is used for uploading photos of whatever it is that you are working towards.
 These photos will go in your media library which is what will display as your personal vision board.

 >* Check List
->* Notepad
 >* File uploader
 >* Media library